Careers360 Logo

 Cocoons are produced by the glands of

-In earthworm, ovaries are present in
+In the earthworm, ovaries are present in

-The vasa deferentia run from the 12th up to the 18th segment where they join the
+The vasa deferentia run from the 12th up to the 18th segment, where they join the

 The gateways of sperm reception in earthworms are